Xilinx/Vitis_Libraries/L3/tests/MonteCarloDJE/README.md

-# Monte Carlo Example
+## Monte Carlo Dow Jones Example

-This example show how to utilize the Monte Carlo Dow Jones to calculate the Industrial Average
+This example shows how to utilize the Monte Carlo Dow Jones to calculate the Industrial Average

-# Setup Environment
+### Step 1 :
+Setup the build environment using the Vitis and XRT scripts:

-source /opt/xilinx/xrt/setup.csh
+    source <install path>/Vitis/2019.2/settings64.sh

-source /*path to xf_fintech*/L3/src/env.csh
+    source /opt/xilinx/xrt/setup.sh

+### Step 2 :
-# Build Xilinx Fintech Library
+Build the L3 Library

+    cd L3/src

+    source env.sh or source env.csh

+    make

+### Step 3 :
+Build the matching MC European Dow Jones Engine Kernel

+    cd L2/tests/MCEuropeanDowJonesEngine

+    make xclbin TARGET=sw_emu DEVICE=xilinx_u200_xdma_201920_1

+### Step 4 :
+Build host code & run exeutable

-cd  /*path to xf_fintech*/L3/src
+    cd L3/tests/MonteCarloDJE

-**make all**

-# Build Instuctions

-To build the command line executable (mc_example) from this directory

-**make all**

-> Note this requires the xilinx fintech library to already to built

-# Run Instuctions

-Copy the prebuilt kernel files from /*path to xf_fintech*/L2/tests/MCEuropeanDowJonesEngine/ to this directory

-**mc_european_dowjones.xclbin**

-To run the command line exe and generate the results

-**make run**
+    make run TARGET=sw_emu DEVICE=xilinx_u200_xdma_201920_1

+*A symbolic link to the L2 kernel will be used when running the example, note if an error is displayed that the kernel does not exist refer to step 3 to build*